Skip to Content

 curl -fsSL https://raw.githubusercontent.com/Shawiizz/dockflow/main/install.sh | bash

-The script automatically detects your platform and architecture, downloads the appropriate binary, and adds it to your PATH.
+The script detects your platform and architecture, downloads the binary, and adds it to your PATH.

 The CLI binary is self-contained and requires no external dependencies for most commands.
 Use dockflow setup on the target Linux host, or dockflow setup remote from any platform to configure a remote server via SSH.